Matthew 19

 I think there is something else here that shocks the disciples.
 Jesus says, if they send away their wife without giving her a legal divorce and they marry somebody else, they commit adultery.
 What does the Law of Moses say about committing adultery?

 The disciples realise what Jesus was saying, death is the penalty for adultery!
+Leviticus 20:10 / Deuteronomy 22:22-25.
 They realise if that’s the situation between a husband and wife, it’s better not to marry.

-Bear in mind that Jesus isn’t talking here about the person who has never been asked to be married.
+In Matthew 19:11-12, we must bear in mind that Jesus isn’t talking about the person who has never been asked to be married.
 Nor is He talking about the person who asked someone to marry them but was turned down when He talks about singleness here.
 He’s talking about people who are single for three different reasons.

 1. Congenital.